 Some of your options include:

-- Mediation is a neutral and private forum used to facilitate communication between parties in the hopes of promoting a mutually acceptable resolution or settlement.
-A warning, however, mediators do not represent either party or ensure that each party gets what they are entitled to under the law, and agreements arrived at through mediation could end up costing you more money in the long-run.
+- Mediationis a neutral and private forum used to facilitate communication between parties in the hopes of promoting a mutually acceptable resolution or settlement.
+A warning, however: mediators do not represent either party or ensure that each party gets what they are entitled to under the law, and agreements reached through mediation could end up costing you more money in the long run.
 It is still important to have sound legal advice to guide you through the mediation process.
 Mediation is not recommended where there is domestic abuse in a marital relationship or where addiction issues are present.

 - A Separation or Settlement Agreement is a legally binding contract signed by both parties which is intended to resolve equitable distribution of assets and debts, the payment or waiver of maintenance, and child-related issues.
-This can be a very complex and detailed document depending on your unique situation.
-Once the parties have entered into the binding agreement, that agreement will form the basis for an uncontested divorce action, without you ever having to go to court.
-You also may choose to remain legally separated, and not divorced.
+This can be a very complex and detailed document, depending on your unique situation.
+Once the parties have entered into a binding agreement, that agreement will form the basis for an uncontested divorce action without you ever having to go to court.
+You may also choose to remain legally separated and not divorced.

-- A contested divorce results when the parties cannot agree on the terms of a divorce.
-They are not necessarily fighting over being divorced, but require the court to resolve some or all of the issues involving support, custody, access, distribution of marital property and liabilities.
+- A contested divorce results when the parties or one of the parties cannot agree on the terms of a divorce.
+They are not necessarily fighting over being divorced but require the court to resolve some or all of the issues involving support, custody, access, distribution of marital property, and liabilities.
 While most contested divorce actions ultimately settle before trial, the Judge can and will preside over a divorce trial where one or both parties become so entrenched in their positions that it becomes impossible to reach a workable agreement.

 Divorce will have an impact on your children.
 We always recommend that you do not involve your children in any way in your divorce.
-Do not tell your children details of your divorce and do not disparage your spouse in the presence of your children.
-Remember, your soon to be ex is still the child’s parent.
+Do not tell your children details of your marital issues, and do not disparage your spouse in the presence of your children.
+Remember, your soon-to-be ex is still the child’s parent.
 One of the major factors the court considers when determining custody is which parent can best foster a relationship with the other parent.
 Be thoughtful in handling issues related to children.